sgamon/star-smuggler/rules.md

 each subsequent game.
 If you found the game too difficult, or if you lost, increase your Cunning by one (+1).
 If you wish more challenge, or if you won, reduce your Cunning by one (-1).
-When you feel you have become an expert, trying playing with a Cunning rating of 0!
+When you feel you have become an expert, try playing with a Cunning rating of 0!
 When an event calls for a “Cunning roll,” you roll one die and must get less than or equal to your Cunning rating to succeed, unless some other requirement is indicated.